Qizhong-George-Guo/qizhong-guo/publications/technical-reports.md

 # Technical Reports

-This section includes applied studies, collaborative reports, planning documents, and project-based work.
+This section includes applied studies, collaborative reports, planning documents, and project-based work completed over the years.
 Reports will be added gradually as files are collected and organized.

-Example types of reports include:
+Examples of technical report topics include:

 - stormwater and hydrologic assessments,
-- estuarine or tidal system analyses,
+- estuarine and tidal system analyses,
-- watershed restoration studies, and
+- watershed restoration and environmental studies,
-- resilience and planning documents.
+- flood resilience, adaptation, and planning documents, and
+- applied studies conducted for agencies or collaborative research teams.

-(Reports will be listed here.)
+*(Reports will be listed here.)*

+---

 [Back to Publications & Reports →](/publications)